smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 ## Impact on existing code

-Should be impacted only ATF code.
+Should only impact ATF code.
-If during implementation will be found some blocker issues in SDL, they should be fixed.
+If blocker issues in SDL Core are found during implementation, they should be fixed.

 ## Alternatives considered
 Manual testing with using mobile application and Web HMI.